ThomasJ09/stats220/index.md

 ![](my_meme.png)

 ## About my Meme
 I got my inspiration for my meme from this other minions meme I found online which is shown below.
-I then made it into a four square meme rather then just all in one box.
+I then made it into a four square meme rather then just all in one box so that my meme would be more original, In my humble opinion I have made it much better.

 ![](https://cache.lovethispic.com/uploaded_images/190642-Exercise-I-Thought-You-Said-Extra-Fries.jpg)